 How does COVID-19 impact people with disabilities?
 While all members of society have been threatened by the COVID-19 pandemic, persons with disabilities are extremely affected because of their pre-existing health conditions.
 They are considered among the high-risk and vulnerable groups, and these make them more susceptible to contracting the virus, experiencing more severe symptoms upon infection, and leading to elevated levels of death.

-According to experts, there are exceptional stressors and challenges that could worsen mental health for people with disabilities during the COVID-19 crisis.
+According to experts, there are exceptional stressors and challenges that could worsen the mental health and physical ability of people during the COVID-19 crisis.
 Researches on pandemics show that disabled people find it tougher to access needed medical supplies, which can become scarce during the crisis.
 With the lockdown orders, some persons with disabilities tend to be more socially distanced and isolated compared to non-disabled ones.
 There’s a high possibility that their feelings of solitude or being alone will be heightened because of the orders of physical distancing.
 And due to these orders, it can possibly result in worsening of their mental health.
 Researches show that social isolation and loneliness are associated with increases in heart disease, dementia, and other health problems.